Hectate/irc-hectate/README.md

 * !say (nick/channel) [string...] : JinxBot will say the string.
 If a nick is given it will be a PM, if a channel is given it will go to the public channel, of course.
 Be sure to include the # for the channel name or else it will be treated as a nick.
 It is case sensitive.
 * !do (nick/channel) [string...] : JinxBot will do (/me) the string.
 If a nick is given it will be a PM, if a channel is given it will go to the public channel, of course.
 Be sure to include the # for the channel name or else it will be treated as a nick.
 It is case sensitive.
 * !identify (password) : Sends a message to nickserv with content of "identify (password)" to attemp to log in.
 Note that replies from nickserv go to the console log/file because they are server notices, not PMs.
-* !quit : same as public quit - saves data to files, quits the network, and closes the process.
+* !quitpm : same as public quit - saves data to files, quits the network, and closes the process.
+* !clearmessages : Deletes all saved messages from the "tell" command.
+* !reloadmessages : Forces a reload from messages saved to disk; useful if you want to manually clear some spurious content